 There are many reasons why Malta has established itself as an attractive choice for businesses looking to move their business operations overseas.
 Whether expanding their activity through additional branches or undergoing an entire relocation process or even kick-starting a brand new venture, Malta seems to tick all the right boxes.

-From a high level of EU funding, to favourable tax incentives and a laid-back Mediterranean lifestyle, the benefits are numerous.
+From a high level of EU funding to favourable tax incentives and a laid-back Mediterranean lifestyle, the benefits are numerous.
 Moreover, Malta also boasts a highly skilled workforce which is most foreign companies are more than happy to take advantage of.

-The Maltese commercial real estate market has adequately adapted to this surge in demand for quality office space in the past decade and now offers a wide array of options to meet the needs of businesses or all shapes, sizes and sectors.
+The Maltese commercial real estate market has adequately adapted to this surge in demand for quality office space in the past decade and now offers a wide array of options to meet the needs of businesses of all shapes, sizes and sectors.